hydephp/cli/SECURITY.md

 ### Public Key Information

-The public key used for signing is an `rsa3072` key with the fingerprint `3B829782D5B7BA59`.
-It will expire on `2026-04-20` and is only used for builds in the 0.x series range, and is as follows:
+The public key used for signing builds in the 0.x series range has the fingerprint `3B829782D5B7BA59`.
+It is an `rsa3072` key expiring on `2026-04-20`, and is as follows:

 ```
 657B4D97184E9E6E596E6EA13B829782D5B7BA59 (HydePHP CLI Alpha Key <hello@hydephp.com>)